North America is a continent rich with wildlife of all shapes and sizes. Some of the largest animals in the world live here.

 A serious contender to bison in terms of size is the Alaskan moose.
 Found in the Yukon Territory and Alaska, this moose species is the largest in North America.

 Moose are an increasingly common sighting in urbanized areas, particularly in backyards.
-It is a common occurrence in summer for homeowners to see moose playing in their garden sprinklers.
+In summer, it is a common occurrence for homeowners to see moose playing in their garden sprinklers.

 Road networks have ‘moose crossing’ signs to signal to drivers that moose are common in the area in some states.
-A car hitting a moose can cause fatalities to both the animal and the inhabitants of the vehicle.
+A car hitting a moose can cause fatalities to both the animal and the vehicle’s inhabitants.

 Bears have been known to chase hunters and hikers, especially after hibernation when young cubs accompany females.

-Hibernation begins in late October or early November, and females bears will even give birth during this time.
-They emerge from their dens in March when the weather warms, and there are more hours of daylight.
+Hibernation begins in late October or early November, and female bears will even give birth during this time.
+In March, they emerge from their dens when the weather warms and there are more daylight hours.